cobieheath/3minstory/README.md

 This is an *interactive* narrative.

-If you want to read it, go here: https://cobieheath.github.io/3minstory/
+If you want to play it, go here: https://cobieheath.github.io/3minstory/